We're always expanding!

 Kitchen staff wear masks at work.

-The measures we are all being asked to take in our own homes in response to the coronavirus, such as frequent hand-washing and sanitizing surfaces regularly, are long-established standard operating procedures for the food production industry to prevent the spread of illness in commercial kitchens nationwide.
+The measures we are all being asked to take in in response to the coronavirus, such as frequent hand-washing and sanitizing surfaces regularly, are long-established standard operating procedures for the food production industry to prevent the spread of illness in commercial kitchens nationwide.
 For a few examples, our kitchen team wears fresh gloves for each task, wipes down work surfaces with bleach solution after each task, and habitually washes hands throughout the work day.

 We require employees and those they live with to obey the stay at home order.